People with severe speech and or language impairment that impacts on their communication success may be supported by using communication aids.

 Types of communication aids

-Communication aids are often referred to as augmentative or alternative communication aids or AAC.
+Communication aids are often called augmentative or alternative communication aids or AAC.
 There are a broad range of AAC devices, these include:

 - charts with pictures, symbols, letters or words